 HOME FAMILY YESTERDAY SOLVAY STARSTRUCK MIXED BAG

 You've seen this in countless movies.
 A private detective – or, in this case, a hotel detective – under orders from his client (or employer) either lies his way into a crime scene or schmoozes with police buddies who invite him in, foolishly trusting him not to disturb the evidence.
-So it went when the Ansonnia's hotel detective, Joseph Cummings, went to the apartment of the two women who shot his boss.
+So it went when the Ansonia's hotel detective, Joseph Cummings, went to the apartment of the two women who shot his boss.

 Syracuse Journal, July 14, 1911